 An N.A.
 Group is any meeting which meets regularly at a specified place and time, provided that it follows the 12 Steps and 12 Traditions (having no outside affiliations and receiving no outside financial support) and is duly registered with the World Service Office of Narcotics Anonymous.
+A Group cannot be recognized as an active part of N.A. unless other groups and the World Service Office know it exists and can make contact.
+Unregistered groups are better than none at all, however, they limit their effectiveness by isolation.
 The Group is the second level of the service structure of N.A.

 The primary purpose of an N.A.
 Group is, of course, to carry the message to the addict who still suffers.
 However, it also provides to each member the chance to express himself and to hear the experiences of other members who are learning how to live a better life.
-There are two basic types of groups: those which are open to the general public and those closed to the public and for addicts only.
+There are two basic types of groups; those which are open to the general public, and those closed to the public and for addicts only.
 Meetings vary widely in format from group to group.
 Some are participation meetings, some speaker, some question and answer, some special problem discussion, some topic discussion, and some have a combination of these formats.
 Despite the type of format a group uses for its meetings the function of a group is always the same, to provide a suitable and reliable environment for personal recovery, and to promote such recovery.
-The group has proven to be the most successful vehicle for 12 Step Work.
+The Group has proven to be the most successful vehicle for 12 Step Work.
 After sharing one's personal experience, strength and hope, the most valuable thing a member can do is usually to bring the suffering addict to a group meeting.
 In this way the group meeting becomes a place where the newcomer knows he can come for help.
 Often the first thing that can open the doors of recovery for the addict is the recognition of himself in others.
 The Group provides a setting in which the newcomer can find this identification by hearing a number of recovering addicts rather than just one or two.